CosmosSwift/swift-coin/README.md

 This project shows the work in progress for the port of the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) to Swift.
 It is based on version [0.39.1](https://github.com/cosmos/cosmos-sdk/tree/v0.39.1) of the SDK.

-To make the porting more exciting, we have chosen to use the nameservice to implement the various necessary libraries for the sdk.
+To make the porting more exciting, we have chosen to use the [nameservice](https://github.com/cosmos/sdk-tutorials/tree/master/nameservice) to implement the various necessary libraries for the sdk.

+## Work in progress
+This is work in progress.
+In order to

 - Swift version: 5.3.x
 - SwiftNIO version: 2.0.x